The Best Spots to Visit in Dubuque, Iowa

 7 Hill Brewing Co. – Located in the Millwork District, the 7 Hill Brewing Co. offers a unique menu with hand-crafted sauces and barbeques, brisket burgers, and pizzas.

-Inspire Cafe – Social media inspired us the check out the cool Inspire Cafe, also located inside the historic Millwork District.
-We sipped on espresso and coffee and enjoyed a late morning breakfast.
+Wayfarer Coffee – Social media inspired me to check out the cool cafe, which is also located inside the historic Millwork District.
+We sipped on espresso and coffee and enjoyed a late-morning breakfast.
 They have vegan and vegetarian options available.

-Devour Cafe – Tucked away from downtown Dubuque is the perfect, local coffee shop.
+Devour Cafe – Tucked from downtown Dubuque, this is the perfect local coffee shop.
 Why is it perfect?
-It’s locally owned and operated by a guy named Ryan – in a historic building that he restored himself.
+It’s locally owned and operated by Ryan – in a historic building he restored himself.
 He’s the barista, chef, and coffee roaster.
 I witnessed him prepare orders for three customers who walked in without asking for their orders.
 It was like sitting in the midst of a Cheers episode but in a coffee shop.
 It’s small business and entrepreneurship at its finest, and you can’t find that just anywhere.
-There’s no sign out front, but you won’t need it – just smell for the coffee.
+Follow the smell of coffee and delicious chef-prepared food.
 Oh, and order the coffee flight.

 What’s Nearby

-• Go mural hunting – there are murals all over downtown, including several just outside the door of the hotel.
+- Go mural hunting.
+There are murals all over downtown, including several just outside the hotel’s door.

 Pin It For Later!